Who are the UBOs for your vereniging or stichting? 5 examples

 - Insight into the financial flows within your organisation: how do they run and who is responsible for them?

-- Are you authorised to sign for the foundation or association?
+- Are you authorised to sign for the vereniging or stichting?
 If so, you can see who are registered as UBOs within the organisation.
+Authorised signatory means that you are officially authorised to register, amend and deregister the association or foundation in the Business Register.

 Determining UBOs